rakibul-sitab/Data-Analyst-Portfolio/Case study/README.md

 ## Case study 2: Analysing customer retention percentage using excel

-This case study is to cohort analysis for a retail store.The dataset was collected from kaggle.
+This case study is to analysis retention percentage for a Uk based retail store.The dataset was collected from kaggle.To learn manual excel cohort analysis,this project have been done.